 For anyone looking for real adventure this year, we recommend taking a trip to Nepal.
 Immerse yourself in the fascinating local culture, enjoy the delicious food on offer and hit the trails in the mind-blowing Himalayan Mountains.

 Completing the Everest Base Camp trek independently, without any guides or porters, is still one of our favourite travel experiences to date.
-Walking alongside huge glaciers, passing yaks on the narrow trails, taking in jaw- dropping views at every corner and experiencing a completely different way of life make this a challenging and incredible rewarding experience.
+Walking alongside huge glaciers, passing yaks on the narrow trails, taking in jaw-dropping views at every corner and experiencing a completely different way of life make this a challenging and incredibly rewarding experience.

 Carrying your own gear, following your own path and deciding where to stay each night make completing the trek even more rewarding.
 It’s also very affordable, especially if you go without a guide and take on the trek yourself, costing us a grand total of about €20 per person per day.

-For great value, memories that will last you a lifetime and exposure to a new culture, consider adding Nepal to your travel itinerary in 2018, you definitely won’t regret it!
+For great value, memories that will last you a lifetime and exposure to a new culture, consider adding Nepal to your travel itinerary, you definitely won’t regret it!

 12. Have an Adventure in Norway’s Lofoten Islands

 About 15 years ago, we visited the spectacular Lofoten Islands, high in the Arctic Circle of northern Norway.
 The spectacular beauty of the steep mountains rising straight out of icy-cold fjords has to be seen to be believed.
 Lofoten is an ideal destination for adventure-seekers, with kayaking, hiking, horseback riding, and even scuba diving on the activities list.